 How this Conditional RANKIF Formula works

-And, please remember SUMPRODUCT is a function that can take arrays even when you haven’t applied a formula as an array.
+To understand this, we need to break this formula into three parts.
+And please remember that SUMPRODUCT is a function that can take arrays even when you haven’t applied a formula as an array.

-And in the end, you have to use the double minus sign to convert TRUE and FALSE into 1 and 0.
+And in the end, you must use the double minus sign to convert TRUE and FALSE into 1 and 0.

-And in the end, you have to use the double minus sign to convert TRUE and FALSE into 1 and 0.
+And in the end, you must use the double minus sign to convert TRUE and FALSE into 1 and 0.
 Now, it will look like this.